1. Gautama Buddha was born in __________.

 Explanation: These groups sustain Buddhism in modern India.

-99. The modern headquarters of Tibetan Buddhism in India is:
+99. The modern headquarters of Tibetan Buddhism in India is__________.

 A) Sarnath